-- 1) School / colleges/university correspondence.
+- 1) school / colleges/university correspondence

-- 2) Official correspondence.
+- 2) Official correspondence

-- 3) Employment letters.
+- 3) Employment letters

-4) Complaints and suggestions letters to the editors.
+- 4) Complaints and suggestions letters to the editors.

-5) Miscellaneous letters.
+- 5) Miscellaneous correspondence

-1. School/colleges/university correspondence: Sometimes you have to write letters to college or university authorities regarding matters such as admission, hotel accommodation, examination, migration certificate and many others.
+1. School/colleges/university correspondence:

+Sometimes you have to write letters to college or university authorities regarding matters such as admission, hotel accommodation, examination, migration certificate and many others.
 There letters are formal, short simple and to the point.
-The salutation should be 'sir' or 'madam' and the subscription 'yours obediently'.
+The salutation should be (Sir) or 'madam' and the subscription 'yours obediently'.

-Example 1: Application from students to principal seeking admission to hostel
+Example 1: Application from Students to principal seeking admission to hostel